Propane Tank Explosion Lawyer Serving Clients Across the Nation

-Legal Guidance from a Skilled Lexington Gas Explosion Lawyer
+Legal Guidance from a Skilled National Gas Explosion Lawyer

 According to the Propane Education and Research Council, "propane is a hydrocarbon (C3H8) and is sometimes referred to as liquefied petroleum gas, LP-gas, or LPG."
 Although highly flammable, propane is nontoxic, colorless, and odorless.
 As such, many companies that work with propane add a scent so that it can be easily detected.
 There are many dangerous risks associated with using propane, including fire and explosions that can lead to serious injuries as well as death.

 Notwithstanding, propane is commonly used by many Americans each day.
-The most common uses of propane, especially in Kentucky, is to fuel furnaces, air conditioners, water heaters, outdoor BBQ grills, fireplaces, and certain appliances.
-Propane is also commonly used throughout Kentucky to heat some homes.
+The most common uses of propane include to fuel furnaces, air conditioners, water heaters, outdoor BBQ grills, fireplaces, and certain appliances.
+Propane is also commonly used to heat homes.

 Have you been injured due to a propane tank explosion?
-Call a Lexington gas explosion attorney at (859) 534-9327 for more information about your legal options.
-Goeing Goeing & McQuinn PLLC will put more than 20 years of collective experience to work for you.
+Call a national gas explosion attorney at (859) 534-9327 for more information about your legal options.
+Goeing Goeing & McQuinn PLLC will put more than 40 years of collective experience to work for you.

 Propane Safety Precautions

 In light of the dangers associated with propane, many people each year are injured or die as a result of using and/or misusing propane.
 To avoid becoming a victim of propane-related injuries, anyone who uses propane should abide by safety precautions which should be taught by your propane provider.

 Take the following safety precautions when handling propane: